Keelhauled/LockOnPlugin/README.md

 3. Default hotkey is M, unlock by holding the same button for a bit

 ## Everything else
-- press M to lock the camera target to specific bones on the target character
+- press M to lock the camera target to specific parts of the target character
-- press M while locked on to switch between target bones
+- press M while locked on to switch between different parts
 - hold M while locked on to unlock
 - press N to keep the camera angle the same relative to the target character (this means you can, for example, keep looking at their face even if they are spinning)
 - change the list of bones you can switch between